-CSci 4651 Spring 2012
+CSci 4651 Spring 2016

 Final paper (50 points): study of programming languages design.
-Due: Abstracts Wednesday April 11th, a draft to critique Wednesday April 18th, feedback on a draft due Monday April 23rd, and final papers due Monday April 30th
+Due: Abstracts Tuesday April 26th, voting in on Th April 28th, and final papers due Thursday May 12th (the day of the final)

 Several papers will be selected for presentation during the last week of classes based on voting.
 Others are welcome to present their papers at a scheduled time outside of the class.
 Presenting a paper results in extra credit (the exact amount is determined by the quality of the presentation).
 Being selected for presentation results in additional extra credit, whether you present or not (the amount depends on the number of votes).